Phratry: Meion

+Procedures and institutions

 The Demotionodai decrees detail the scrutiny procedure for that phratry in the decades following the Peloponnesian War.
 Potential inductees and the person who introduced them for scrutiny would be fined by the phratry if the inductee was deemed to not be eligible for phratry membership.
 The Demotionodai decrees also state that the scrutiny of a candidate for membership should be publicized in both Athens and Decelea, probably as a result of significant phratry migration from Decelea to Athens during the Peloponnesian War.
 The phratry was known to operate out of a barber shop in Athens where phratry members congregated.
 The procedures are also very concerned with the introduction of candidates for phratry membership who do not have parents to vouch for their eligibility.
 This was likely a major concern of the period due to heavy death brought on both by plague and war and was probably of particular concern for the Demotionodai phratry because of its center in Decelea, a frontier area occupied by Sparta during the war.

 The Demotionodai decrees also make clear that there were elected phratry officers, led by an elected patriarch.
-This would mark a democratic change from the aristocratic phratry leadership as implied in Draco’s law centuries earlier and would mirror democratic changes in broader Athenian society.
+This would mark a democratic change from the aristocratic phratry leadership as implied in Draco's law centuries earlier and would mirror democratic changes in broader Athenian society.
 The decrees also make clear that the phratry had an independent treasury, as there were fines levied on candidates for membership who were refused membership after the scrutiny procedure.
 It is thought that both the elected leadership and institutional finances were common to other phratries as well and there are records of the phratries themselves acting as lending agents and landlords.

 The only reliable extant records of citizens without phratry membership also date to around the time of the Peloponnesian War.
-Citizenship was granted to the Plataeans in 427 BCE, the Samians in 405/4 BCE and the Heroes of Phyle in 401/0 BCE, but none of these grants included enrollment in a phratry.
+Citizenship was granted to the Plataeans in 427 BCE, the Samians in 405/4 BCE and the Heroes of Phyle in 401/0 BCE, but none of these grants included enrolment in a phratry.
 The Plataeans were enrolled in demes, but the Samians and Heroes of Phyle were not.
 This suggests that these groups had somewhat limited citizenship, as membership in a phratry and deme were prerequisites to most of the privileges and duties of citizenship.
 It is unknown whether there were other grants of citizenship to individuals or groups that did not include phratry membership, but it is thought to have been uncommon and there are no other reliable records of citizens, naturalized or not, who were not enrolled in phratries.